arduino-libraries/LiquidCrystal/README.md

-# BaseLiquidCrystal
-Base virtual class for LiquidCrystal and LiquidCrystal_I2C libraries.
-Abstraction for menu systems
+# Base class for LiquidCrystal and LiquidCrystal_I2C libraries
+Virtual base class for LiquidCrystal library, allows you to use one library for LiquidCrystal and LiquidCrystal_I2C displays.
+For new versions check https://github.com/VladVanyuk/BaseLiquidCrystal